How much does it cost to hire a software developer?

 - The Stack Overview Developer Survey (2020) reports that 57.6% of developers aren’t actively searching for a job, but they’re open to opportunities.

-- According to Dice, it takes 30 months to find software developers and engineers in major tech hubs in the US.
+- According to Dice, it takes anywhere from 30-39 days to find software developers and engineers in major tech hubs in the US.

 - 80% of technical hiring managers say there’s a lack of talent.